Skip to main content

 1. content_xpath An XPath expression, in the form of a string, which can be used to narrow down what text is converted to Markdown.
 This can be useful if you don't want the header and footer of a webpage to be turned into Markdown.

-2. ignore_links A boolean value that tells Html2Text whether it should include any links in the output of the Markdown.
+2. ignore_links A boolean value that tells Html2Text whether to include links in the Markdown output.

 Project details